perfact/zodbsync/README.md

 ### `zodbsync checkout`

 Wrapper for `git checkout` with some of its functionality.
+Supports `--reset` to hard-reset after checkout, `--rebase` to rebase onto a commit, and `-b` / `--track` to create or track branches.

+The optional `--layer <ident>` flag operates on the named layer's workdir instead of the fallback layer.
+Unstaged changes in the target workdir are stashed before checkout and restored after.
+Omitting `--layer` keeps existing fallback-layer behavior.

 ### `zodbsync pick`